tariqulislam/java-challenge/readme.md

 - Also have experience in Writing test with Junit and Mockito and swagger documentation
 - Has some experience with Android development
 - Also have experience in GRPC Java
+- Has experience in build multi-stage docker image for spring boot application
+- Has experience in Write Jenkins Jobs and Script to test automation and deployment
+- Has Experience in deploy the java spring boot application into AWS Cloud and GCP Cloud Service
+- Has Experience Cache and Scheduler and Threading with java and Spring boot
+- Experience in ERP application build with Java